What is Rectocele?

 Diagnosis

-Your doctor can prednisone confirm that you have a rectocele by performing a gynecologic and a rectal examination.
+Your doctor can confirm that you have a rectocele by performing a gynecologic and a rectal examination.
 A simple straining maneuver should cause the rectocele to bulge, allowing the doctor to see the size and shape of the rectocele inside your vagina.
 However, it may be difficult to assess the size and location of the rectocele, and defecagram may be needed.
 A defecagram is an x-ray study that shows how large the rectocele is and if the rectum empties completely with evacuation.

 top